As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 2. Opencast Mining

 This can also be called open-pit mining.
-Opencast mining is the most common method of mining because it is a surface mining technique that doesn’t require you to go underground to search.
+Opencast mining is the most common method because it is a surface mining technique that doesn’t require you to go underground to search.

 People will often do this in areas that are no longer in use.
-A common location for this means of extracting gemstone is through abandoned rock quarries.
+A common location for this means of extracting gemstones is through abandoned rock quarries.

 3. Oceanside Mining

-This isn’t a common location to go to, but like any body of water, it is possible to find precious gemstones in the ocean.
-One location that is known for underwater gemstones is Jade Cove Trail in Big Sur, California.
+This isn’t a common location, but like any body of water, it is possible to find precious gemstones in the ocean.
+One location known for underwater gemstones is Jade Cove Trail in Big Sur, California.

-There are strict guidelines in these areas to avoid damage to the environment, but if you see a gemstone in view, then you are allowed to take it with you.
+There are strict guidelines in these areas to avoid environmental damage, but if you see a gemstone in view, you are allowed to take it with you.

 4. Mountain Prospecting

-Various mountains are well-known for having gemstones in them, and these gemstones can often find their way into mountain creeks and streams where they can prospect.
+Various mountains are well-known for having gemstones, and these gemstones can often find their way into mountain creeks and streams where they can prospect.

 This option does require some research to find the best locations that may work for the kind of stones or crystals you are trying to find.